MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ## Considerations and limitations

-- RoleMember
-- Translations as CSV files
-- Backtick (\`) expression block syntax
+- Role members won’t be serialized.
+- Object translations won’t be serialized.

 ## What's next?